 The overwhelming feelings of doubt, worry and unease that anxiety disorders cause can make it incredibly challenging for afflicted individuals to enjoy their lives and complete their daily responsibilities.
 That’s why it’s absolutely critical to seek treatment if you or a loved one are suffering from one of these dangerous and potentially crippling disorders.
-At Family Psychiatry of North Jersey, our mission is to provide you with all of the knowledge and resources you need to overcome and cope with any form of mental illness.
+At Family Psychiatry and Therapy, our mission is to provide you with all of the knowledge and resources you need to overcome and cope with any form of mental illness.
 So today, we’ll be discussing 15 simple and effective ways to alleviate and manage the symptoms of anxiety.

 - Close Your Eyes and Breathe Deeply